 c) prior written consent from Controller.

-9.3 The Controller approves that the Processor, without further or prior notice, may transfer personal data to secure third countries (as defined in GDPR) and the USA (meeting GDPR requirements by virtue of the EU-U.S. Privacy Shield), as long as such transfers are part of data transfers to and from approved Sub-Processors and pursuant to the conditions in clause 9.2.
+9.3 The Controller approves that the Processor, without further or prior notice, may transfer personal data to third countries as long as such transfers are part of data transfers to and from approved Sub-Processors and pursuant to the conditions in clause 9.2.

 10.1 The Processor may process personal data outside the scope of the Instructions in cases where required by EU law or national law to which the Processor is subject.